 [Slideshow]: MIPS 2021 Changes from the Final Rule

-We've also provided the links to the CMS proposed rule documents below.
+We've also provided the links to the CMS final rule documents below.

 - 2021 QPP Resources (Find the link labeled 2021 Quality payment Program Final Rule Resources for a full packet of documents.)